 People spend a lot of money and time making their yards, decks, terraces, gardens, and gazebos appealing.
-If you have a good relationship with your neighbor and you both own your, you can expand your yard space by taking down the fence between your yard and your neighbor's.
+If you have a good relationship with your neighbor and you both own your land (aren't renting), you can expand your yard space by taking down the fence between your yard and your neighbor's.

 Getting rid of a fence and sharing space with your neighbor has many benefits, including:

-If you take down a fence, especially a major one, it's a good idea to have a written agreement with your neighbors, to clarify if, when, and how the fence will be rebuilt; how much it will cost; and who will pay for it.
+If you take down a fence, especially a major one, it's a good idea to have a written agreement with your neighbors, to clarify issues such as whether, when, and how the fence will be rebuilt and who will pay for it.
 To avoid boundary disputes that could occur later, it's also a good idea to leave a few posts or something else to demarcate the boundary if the removal of the fence makes that less clear.

 Also, be aware that removing a fence could affect a boundary dispute later, primarily because it could destroy an adverse possession claim.
 According to the law of adverse possession, if someone openly possesses someone else's land for the length of time specified in the state adverse possession law (usually five to 20 years), that person could claim title to the land.
 So, for example, if your fence is actually on your neighbor's property, it could eventually "redraw" the property line.